 Office Parks, Service Centers, Employment & Shopping Centers: Edge cities as described above are often beyond the peripheral edge of a city.
 Office parks are a concentration of offices outside the city limits.
 A good example of this is a software park.
 To encourage the software industry, a software park is a type of edge city where there is a concentration of software technology offices outside the city.
 Service centers, employment centers, and shopping centers are other types of high-density urban zones nearby outside the periphery of the galactic city model.

 Airports: Generally, airports are outside city limits and far away from the city center in most cities in the world.
-An airport in the galactic city model is also outside the city and it is connected to the city with either the peripheral highways or the radial highways that are part of this type of city model.
+An airport in the galactic city model is also outside the city.
+It is connected to the city with either the peripheral highways or the radial highways that are part of this type of city model.